 All writing, of course, originates with The Self.
 Yet the truth of most writers emerges from the details they choose to embellish their story with, and not the exact circumstances or characters they depict.
 I have had strangers pick up on the fact I must be a vegetarian just by the usually unpleasurable contexts in which I feature a description of or focus on a piece of meat.
 I have had loved ones point out words one of my characters said as their own words or words we heard from someone else together, in totally different situations and reasons than they appear for in the story.
 You can’t write what you never knew.

-But, then, just writing these words and asking these questions is a revelation of my Self, naturally sprung forth from the gnawing tap on my mind such mandates as those set forth by National Novel Writing Month and National Blog Posting Month will create.
+But, then, just writing these words and asking these questions is a revelation of my Self, naturally sprung forth from the gnawing tap on my mind to keep writing no matter what.
 Without anything else on my mind to say or write but wanting to do so anyway, my go-to topic is myself—always a feeling, thought, idea, memory, wish, regret, knot, dream or nightmare there.
-Confession is a failsafe writing prompt.
+Confession is always a failsafe writing prompt.